EverythingsComputer/ShunyaNet-Sentinel/README.md

    9. **WRITE_TO_FILE:** Optional and does not affect use of Shunyanet Sentinel.
 If turned on, this will write all RSSs pulled to a rolling RSS file.
 You can then take that file and, outside of ShunyaNet Sentinel, use it to benchmark different LLMs ability to find the info you are looking for, or test and evaluate different prompts.
 1 is on, 0 is off.
 Default is 0.
    10. **ANALYSIS_WINDOW:** This is the interval of time for each bulk processing report.
 See MAX_TOKENS_BULK (#4) for a description of this feature.
    11. **BULK PROCESSING:** 1 is yes, 0 is no. See separate explanation in (#4 above) for this feature and important considerations.
 Default is 0.

-   5. (In LM-Studio) load your model of choice and be sure to set its context window to comfortably exceed the value you enter in the TOKENs field of ShunyaNet Sentinel (and bulk processing tokens, if that features is active).
+6. **(In LM-Studio) load your model **of choice and be sure to set its context window to comfortably exceed the value you enter in the TOKENs field of ShunyaNet Sentinel (and bulk processing tokens, if that features is active).
       1. Although this is designed/tested with LMStudio in mind, it should work with any OpenAI-compatible /v1/chat/completions endpoint.

-   6. Done! - Now click “Pull / Fetch,” click the cat, or just wait the number of seconds you set in INTERVAL.
+7. Done! - Click the cat! (...or click "Fetch / Send", or just wait the number of seconds you set in INTERVAL)

 **NOTE:** I recommend you keep it simple for the first run.
 Use the default settings & make sure it works.
 Then, tweak context & RSS feeds.
 Then, adjust the prompt.
 I’d be curious to see folks’ improved prompts….